 African Safari to see the Big Five

 Trekking through the misty mountainous jungles of Uganda or Rwanda is a rewarding endeavor.
-In the early morning, head up Rwanda’s Volcanoes National Park.
+In the early morning, head up to Rwanda’s Volcanoes National Park.
 Perhaps you will even catch sight of baby gorillas playing together on this unique African safari.
-A large majority of the planet’s gorillas live here attracting world-renowned researcher Dian Fossey.
+A large majority of the planet’s gorillas live here, attracting world-renowned researcher Dian Fossey.
 Many of us at Ker & Downey have made the journey to Rwanda.
 Those who have share they will never forget the feeling of being so close to such magnificent creatures.
-When a day of trekking is complete, lay your head at Bisate Lodge.
+When a day of trekking is complete, lay your head down at Bisate Lodge.
 Housed within an eroded volcanic cone, its 12 villas boast spacious verandas with scenic views.

-An African Safari and Sea
+An African Safari and the Sea

-South Africa is known for its beautiful coastline and is a hot spot for marine life.
+South Africa is also known for its beautiful coastline and is a hot spot for marine life.
 We’ll take you out on a coastal drive and a whale watching excursion in the area around Grootbos Private Nature Reserve.
-The area is known for the Marine Big Five — great white sharks, seals, penguins, southern whales, and dolphins.
-Seeing both the traditional Big Five and Marine Big Five is one for the books.
+The area is known for the Marine Big Five — great white sharks, seals, penguins, southern right whales, and dolphins.
+Seeing both the traditional Big Five and Marine Big Five is definitely one for the books.

 Off the Beaten Track

-Regardless of what African safari experience you choose; the diversity of this unique continent will keep you coming back time and time again.
+Regardless of what African safari experience you choose, the diversity of this unique continent will keep you coming back time and time again.